What You Need to Know

 The Virginia Department of Social Services requires daycare providers comply with local zoning laws before they will grant or renew a daycare license.
 The Leesburg Department of Planning & Zoning is here to help you understand the Town's regulations and guide you through the permitting process.

-The Zoning Ordinance allows up to 5 children (in addition to your own children) as a by-right use.
+The Zoning Ordinance allows Family Day Homes up to 4 children (in addition to your own children) as a by-right use.
 No Town zoning approval or permit is required.
 However, you are required to maintain a valid business license from the Town.
 If you are providing day care service for infants also be sure to check with the Virginia Department of Social Services to see if a state license is required.

 Special Exception Toolbox for Child Care Applicants